TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - There will ALWAYS be some game mode whenever a game is running
 	- E.g. test scene mode

-- Bomb logic
-	- Arming counter is increased when:
-		- Player is inside the bombsite area
-		- Player has all movement flags unset (except shift for sprint)
-	- Arming counter is reset when any of WSAD flags goes true
-	- When placed, change C4 to a static body with filter that only collides with bullet shells
-	- Unarming counter is increased when:
-		- Player is inside the bombsite area
-		- Player has all movement flags unset (except shift for sprint)
-	- arming/unarming durations inside explosive invariant
-	- defusable_by boolset with factions

 - Mode entropy
 	- As it steps together with the cosmos, will necessarily contain cosmic entropy